 Providers include doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by Medicaid for health care services.

-If you suspect fraud is being committed by someone who receives TennCare benefits, you may report your concerns to the Office of Inspector General in one of the following ways:
+If you suspect fraud or abuse is being committed by someone who receives TennCare benefits, you may report your concerns to the Office of Inspector General in one of the following ways:

-If you suspect fraud is being committed by a TennCare provider (such as doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by TennCare for health care services) you may report your concerns in one of the following ways:
+If you suspect fraud, waste or abuse is being committed by a TennCare provider (such as doctors, nurses, dentists, nursing homes, pharmacies, medical equipment supply companies, transportation companies, counselors, home health companies or anyone else that is paid by TennCare for health care services) you may report your concerns to TennCare’s Office of Program Integrity in one of the following ways:

 Division of TennCare